-James Allen is well-known printmaker and painter from Belfast.
-He was Printmaker-in-Residence at the Arts Council of Northern Ireland from 1977 to 1980 and has been the full-time Manager of the Belfast Print Workshop since 1980.
+James Allen is a highly-respected printmaker and painter from Belfast.
+He was Printmaker-in-Residence at the Arts Council of Northern Ireland from 1977 to 1980and has been thefull-time Manager of the Belfast Print Workshop since 1980.

 Mick O’Dea is an Irish artist and Professor based in Dublin whose work is represented in all major Irish public collections.
-He is well known for his portraits and his depictions of Irish history, most notably his latest series of paintings on the Irish War of Independence.
-Mick O’Dea was also the first School Principal of the Royal Hibernian Academy from 2008 to 2011.
+He is the current President of the Royal Hibernian Academy and is well-known for his portraits and his depictions of Irish history, most notably his latest series of paintings on the Irish War of Independence.

 Barbara Allen is an accomplished watercolour artist and a four-time winner of the John Ross Watercolour prize at the Royal Ulster Academy.
 She lives and works between Belfast and Donegal.